 The time it took for 1 million to double and become 2 million installations was just 3 years.

-These figures prove that solar energy is an on-trend energy solution in 2020, with more and more companies and residential properties making the switch.
-At the end of 2019, estimates showed that enough solar energy was produced in America to power a total of 12.3 million homes.
+These figures prove that solar energy is an on-trend energy solution, with more and more companies and residential properties making the switch.
+At the end, estimates showed that enough solar energy was produced in America to power a total of 12.3 million homes.

 The Pros and Cons of Solar Energy